Leicestershire and Leicester SCITT (School Direct)

 Applicants will need to pass health and DBS police checks and have the physical and mental fitness to teach.

 About the training provider

-Abbey Primary School are a large multi-cultural primary school on the Melton Road.
-The school is part of the Management Board of the Leicester and Leicestershire SCITT and is passionate about supporting the highest quality training for new teachers.
+Abbey Mead Primary Academy are a large multi-cultural primary school off Melton Road.
+The school is part of the Management Board of the L&L SCITT and is passionate about supporting the highest quality training for new teachers.
 All trainee teachers recruited through the Leicester and Leicestershire School Direct programmes, offered by Abbey, attend the full training programmes provided by the L&L SCITT and are managed through the SCITT management team.
 Trainees are placed in SCITT partnership schools across the City and County and tuition fee trainees are also members of the University of Leicester undertaking a full primary PGCE with the University.

 The Leicester and Leicestershire SCITT has been consistently rated by Ofsted as Outstanding since 2009.
 In the most recent `Good Teacher Training Guide’ the SCITT is in the top five Initial Teacher Training (ITT) providers nationally and is the top primary provider in the East Midlands.
 All SCITT trainees are also students at the University of Leicester, gaining an internationally recognised PGCE, with Masters level credits.

-Abbey works closely with the RMet Teaching School Alliance (TSA) and as part of the SCITT also collaborates closely with four other local Teaching School Alliances (TSAs).
+Abbey works closely with the SCITT and collaborates closely with four other local Teaching School Alliances (TSAs).
 As a result many of the Abbey students are employed in these TSAs, enjoying excellent access to the TSA NQT and career development programmes from the very start of their teaching careers.